 In your 40s

 Most people start to put on weight in their 40s.
 However, resistance exercise is the best way to optimize calorie burning.
-Moreover, it counteracts fat accumulation and reverses the loss of three to eight percent of muscle mass per decade.
+Moreover, it counteracts fat accumulation and reverses three to eight percent of muscle mass per decade.
 For example, ten weeks of resistance training could increase lean weight by 1.4kg, increase resting metabolic rate by 7% and decrease fat weight by 1.8kg.

 - Try kettlebells or start a weight-training program in your gym.